RaktimJS/schoolmanagementsystem/README.md

 ## Final note

-Feel free to drop a mail with your feedback.
+Please drop a mail with your feedback.
 __I’d genuinely love it if anyone trying this app could share their thoughts.__

-Any kind of suggestions — feature updates, CLI enhancements, UX tweaks — are always welcome!
+Any kind of suggestions - feature updates, CLI enhancements, UX tweaks - are always welcome!

 Thanks in advance! 😄